chloehp/Monopoly/README.md

-# Console based app written in C# based on a simplified Monopoly game.
+# Console app written in C# based on a simplified Monopoly game.